ssl/ezXSS/readme.md

 visit the [wiki](https://github.com/ssl/ezXSS/wiki) for installation instructions.

-## Live demo
+## Free hosted ezXSS and demo
-For a demo visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.
-Please note that some features might be disabled in the demo version.
+No more need of having to install ezXSS on a server, as now users can register for an free account on [ez.pe](https://ez.pe), and start using the tool for free.

-## :new: Free to use hosted ezXSS
+For a demo with admin account visit [demo.ezxss.com/manage](https://demo.ezxss.com/manage) with password *demo1234*.

-No more need of having to install the tool on a server, as now users can register for an account on [ez.pe](https://ez.pe), and start using the tool for free.
+Please note that some features might be disabled in both these versions.